NMCSW/XML-parser-for-Stormworks/README.md

 [ WARNING! ]
 This parser can create additional file and directory (Roaming\xml_parser\xml_parser.cfg).
-This parser can modificate all xml files in a folder.
+Also parser can modificate all xml files in a folder.

 [ Options ]
 The first input uses for entering path of tiles folder. (...\Stormworks\rom\data\tiles)